Dr. Dave's answers to frequently-asked questions (FAQs), mostly from the AZB discussion forum

 For more information, see Chapter 3 in The

 and Disc I of the Video Encyclopedia of Pool Shots

 What is a back cut and why is it tougher than a regular cut?

-A back cut is a cut shot where the cue ball is shot well away from the target pocket (e.g., when the cue ball is much closer to the target pocket rail than the object ball).
+A back cut is a cut shot where the cue ball is shot well away from the target pocket, for example, when the cue ball is much closer to the target pocket rail than the object ball (i.e., where you're cutting the OB back toward the rail the cue is over).
 These shots can be more difficult than cut shots looking toward a pocket because the required cut angle can appear larger than it actually is, because you are looking away from the pocket.
-As a result, most people tend to overcut back cuts (i.e., they are hit too thin).
-For more info, see shot #6 in VEPS-I. Also, with back cuts, because you are looking away from the pocket and the near rail adjacent to the pocket, the visual cues for the pocket location are not as clear as with non-back-cuts (where you are looking toward both rails adjacent to the pocket, helping to provide better visualization of the pocket location).
+As a result, most people tend to overcut back cuts, hitting them too thin.
+For more info, see shot #6 in VEPS-I. Also, with back cuts, because you are looking away from the near rail adjacent to the pocket, the visual cues for the pocket location are not as clear as with non-back-cuts (where you are looking toward both rails adjacent to the pocket, helping to provide better visualization of the pocket location).

 A back cut up to (and even more than) 90 degrees is possible with the help of outside english (OE) .
 Diagram 2 in "Throw - Part VI: inside/outside english" (BD, January, 2007) shows how much OE is necessary for "gearing" OE (resulting in no throw).
 For a 90-degree cut, 80% english is "gearing," so to throw the ball in the SIT direction with a very thin cut, you need more than 80% english.
 For more info, see:

 HSV B.33 - Outside english gearing, and cut and spin-induced throw